yjg30737/pyqt-googlemap-example/README.md

 ## How To Use
 1. git clone ~
 2. python -m pip install PyQt5-stubs - if this is not installed, QtWebEngineWidgets might not work
-3. python -m pip install PyQtWebEngine - if Python IDE or something like that says that they don't find QtWebEngineWidgets or PyQt5.sip or whatever, put the `--upgrade` option behind of this command
+3. python -m pip install PyQtWebEngine - if Python IDE or something like that says that they can't find QtWebEngineWidgets or PyQt5.sip, put the `--upgrade` option behind of this command
 4. python main.py

 ## Preview